kukaiN/Sudoku_solver/README.md

 Then the backtracking algorithm chooses the coordinate (i, j) with the smallest branching factor and fills that cell.
 If a cell is filled, then it removes the associated elements.
 The backtracker will remove values from the stored set or remove it entirely depending on the situation and when a solution is found, the dictionaries will all be empty.
 If a filled cell needs to be emptied, then the removed values are put back in the dictionaries.
 Then repeat the process until all solutions are found.

-My thought process and deeper explanation of the code are commented in the .py file
+My thought process and deeper explanation of the code are commented in the exact_cover_solver.py
 ---
 <a id = "generator"></a>
 ## My Sudoku Generator